Mat8071/Gnosia-AP-Client/README.md

 3. Setsu Note 2 (Required, with the Bug Role, to unlock Event Search if you want to use it)
 ### The game froze and I can't do anything!
 If this happens, please report the bug so I can fix it.
 In the meantime, you can probably close the game, reopen and reconnect and load a previous file.
+#### If the freeze only happens during a particular event:
 Avoid the event that froze the game and if necessary, use !send to complete locations inside it.
-If you can't avoid the event that froze the game, try restarting from setup
+If you can't avoid the event that froze the game, try restarting from setup.
+#### If the freeze happened after receiving a DeathLink:
+If the game does not freeze often and you care about deathlink you can try keeping it on.
+Otherwise, you can disable deathlink by typing `/deathlink off` in the in-game console.
+Even if you don't care about the freezes, please report the bug anyway!
 ### An event doesn't appear anymore after I received a DeathLink during it!
 First of all, try the steps for "An event is in logic but hasn't happened for many loops" as that may fix the problem.
 If that doesn't fix it, report the bug, get the ID of the event that doesn't appear anymore (if you don't know how to find it, I will tell it to you when you report the bug) and type in the console `/reset_scenario {ID}`.